IanSaunders/ultradaemon/docs/index.md

 #### Background

-Sam and I had been foolishly working our way up the minimum requirements to run a 100 mile race.s Marathon, 46 miles, 82 miles and now finally - The North Day Way 100 (miles)!
+Sam and I had been foolishly working our way up the minimum requirements to run a 100 mile race.
+Marathon, 46 miles, 82 miles and now finally - The North Day Way 100 (miles)!

 To start, let's get excuses out the way.
 Two weeks after the Oner I ran a 35 km marathon training run with a friend, Martin.
 My body finished the run under duress and retaliated by gifting a tweaked right knee - the net-effect was no running for the next 6 weeks, bummer.